 - Insulin (move glucose from the blood into the cells)

 - Glucagon (move glucose from cells to the blood)

 Insulin and glucagon are produced in our pancreas inside of specialized cells called the Islet of Langerhans.
 These cells use beta cells to produce insulin and alpha cells to produce glucagon.
 Insulin attaches to insulin receptors on cells throughout the body which causes glucose transporters to open and allow glucose to enter.

 Glucagon heads to the liver where it produces glucose and glycogen.
 These molecules are then sent to the blood stream.
 This leads to an increase in our blood glucose levels.

 As there is an increased amount of glucose in the blood, there will be an increased amount of urine output (polyuria) because glucose will follow water along with electrolytes.
 This happens because of osmosis.
 Water will flow from a higher concentration to a lower concentration so water will leave the cells and enter the blood stream.
 This increase in the amount of water in the blood stream causes the polyuria.
 You can test the urine of the patient for glucose to confirm.
 As the patient urinates more, the amount of fluid in the blood decreases which decreases blood volume.
-As the blood volume decreases, it will stimulate the hypothalamus to increase the need drink water (polydipsia).
+As the blood volume decreases, it will stimulate the hypothalamus and increase the need to drink water (polydipsia).
 Typically seen in Type 1 DM.

-As there is a decrease amount of glucose in the cells, there is also a decrease in the amount of ATP produced.
+As there is a decreased amount of glucose in the cells, there is also a decrease in the amount of ATP produced.
 So the body undergoes lipolysis which breaks down triglycerides into free fatty acids and glycerol to make ATP; and proteolysis which breaks down proteins into amino acids to make ATP.
 This causes weight loss and increased hunger (polyphagia).